 The CARES Act expanded CMS's ability to provide accelerated/advance payments intended to increase the cash flow of healthcare providers and suppliers impacted by COVID-19.
 During the quarter, the Company applied for and received \$28.0 million as an advance payment.
-These payments are subject to automatic recoupment through offsets to new claims beginning 120 days after payment issuance and ending no later than 210 days from payment issuance.
-The Company used these payments, along with cash from operations, to reduce the outstanding balance on the Company's line of credit by \$27.0 million during the quarter.
-The CARES Act also temporarily suspends the 2% sequestration payment adjustment on Medicare fee-for-service payment, meaning we saw a 2% payment increase on Medicare claims with dates of service from May 1, 2020 through December 31, 2020.
-Through June 30, 2020, we have earned \$0.6 million due to the suspension of the sequestration adjustment.
+These funds are subject to automatic recoupment through offsets to new claims beginning one year after payment were issued beginning in April 2021, at which time, Medicare will automatically recoup 25 percent of Medicare payments for 11 months.
+At the end of the 11 months and assuming full repayment has not occurred, recoupment will increase to 50 percent for another six months.
+Any balance outstanding after these two recoupment periods will be subject to repayment at a four percent interest rate.
+We anticipate completing repayment of the AAP within the allotted recoupment periods.
+The CARES Act also temporarily suspends the 2% sequestration payment adjustment on Medicare fee-for-service payment, meaning a 2% payment increase on Medicare claims with dates of service from May 1, 2020 through December 31, 2020.
+Through September 30, 2020, we have earned \$1.7 million due to the suspension of the sequestration adjustment.

 In addition to relief provided by the CARES Act and other legislative and regulatory assistance, we have implemented cost control measures such as reduced spending on labor in our operations at our service centers, non-essential supplies, travel costs and all other discretionary items, and we have delayed non-essential capital expenditure projects.
 The continued impact of COVID-19 on our liquidity and financial resources is uncertain.
-We are monitoring the ongoing impact of these actions to our revenues and expenses.
+We are monitoring the ongoing impact of these actions to our revenue and expenses.
 The extent to which COVID-19 impacts our operations will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration of the outbreak, new information that may emerge concerning the severity of the coronavirus and the actions taken to contain the coronavirus or treat its impact, among others.